Prominent Ear Surgical Correction for Severe Deformity (Otoplasty)

 Indications for Surgery

-• Pin back protruding ears
+• Pin back severe prominent ears

-• Correct ear defects that are present at birth such as a small ear or absence of the external ear
+• Reshape the ears following an injury such as a small ear or absence of the external ear.

 Procedure